gauravprwl14/trade-watch-chrome-extension/docs/architecture-guidelines.md

 12. **Lightweight State Management**

-- Use tools like Zustand or Context API unless the app grows complex.
+- Use tools like redux-toolkit or useState or Context API unless the app grows complex.

 13. **Centralized State**